Creamy Cheddar Macaroni Salad

 - Mustard: I like to use regular prepared yellow mustard, but if you love the taste of Dijon mustard, feel free to use that instead.

 - Vinegar: I prefer to use regular white vinegar, but if you love the flavour of apple cider vinegar, feel free to use that.
+Option!
+If you have sweet pickle juice, you can use that instead…it makes for a sweet and tangy dressing that’s delicious!

 - Bell Peppers: You can use any colour of pepper: red bell peppers or orange, green or yellow.